robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 3: Replay Attacks

 #### What It Is
-An attacker captures a legitimate message and resends it multiple times to cause harm.
+An attacker captures a legitimate message and resends it multiple times to cause harm, such as duplicating a financial transaction.

 #### Real-World Analogy
 Someone records you saying "Transfer $1,000 to charity," then plays it back 100 times to your bank, resulting in $100,000 being transferred.
+Each playback appears legitimate because it was a real, authorized instruction.

 #### How It Happens in A2A Systems